fan-ziqi/rl_sar/README.md

 source install/setup.bash
 ros2 run rl_sar rl_sim
 ```

+> [!TIP]
+> If you cannot see the robot after launching Gazebo in Ubuntu 22.04, it means the robot was initialized outside the field of view.
+The robot's position will be automatically reset after launching rl_sim.
+If the robot falls over during the standing process, use the keyboard `R` or the gamepad `RB+Y` to reset the robot.

 If Gazebo cannot be opened when you start it for the first time, you need to download the model package